 We collected images of all lesions at 24, 48, and 72 hours post inoculation.
 At 24 hours, no visible lesions were present on the tomato leaves.
 At 48 hours, a thin ring of primary lesion became visible surrounding the location of the spore droplet, but no expansion was visible.
 At 72 hours significant lesion growth was visible, but no lesions had spread to infect over half of the leaflet.
 We digitally measured the area of all developing lesions at 72 hours post infection (HPI) as a measure of virulence (Figure 1).
-(Rowe, Walley et al. 2010)(Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018)(Corwin, Subedy et al. 2016)(Rowe, Walley et al. 2010, Corwin, Copeland et al. 2016)We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
+According to previous studies, at 72 HPI B. cinerea lesion area growth appears to enter a relatively linear growth phase (Rowe, Walley et al. 2010), and previous research from our group has modeled lesion area as a linear or log-linear trait (Kliebenstein, Rowe et al. 2005, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018).
+Lesion area is a common measure of the interaction of plant immunity and pathogen virulence, though pathogen biomass does not scale with lesion area (Corwin, Subedy et al. 2016).
+We observed a mean lesion size of 0.67 cm2 across the full experiment, with 0.94 CV across the full isolate population on all tomato genotypes.
 Individual isolates were highly variable in their lesion size across tomato genotypes (Figure 1 c-h), with mean lesion size per isolate of 0.14 cm2 to 1.29 cm2, and individual isolate coefficient of variation (CV) from 0.51 to 1.68 across all observations on all tomato genotypes (Supplemental Data Set 1).
 A subset of these isolates is highly virulent on tomato (mean lesion size > 1.05 cm2, Figure 1e), and a subset can be considered saprophytic (mean lesion size < 0.3 cm2, Figure 1f).
-(Zhang, Corwin et al. 2017)
+Lesion size of B. cinerea on tomato was weakly correlated with lesion size on A. thaliana from previous studies; both on domesticated tomato (r=0.247, p= 0.003) and on wild tomato (r=0.301, p= 0.016) (Supplemental Figure 3)(Zhang, Corwin et al. 2017).

-Contribution of Pathogen Genetics, Plant Genetics and Crop Domestication Effects on Resistance
+Contribution of Pathogen Genetics and Plant Genetics Effects on Resistance